 AMD RX 9070

-The RX 9070 is AMD’s strongest mid-range card in years, and it has created genuine competitive pressure in a segment Nvidia has dominated comfortably for several generations.
+The RX 9070 is AMD’s strongest mid-range card in years.
+As a result, it has created genuine pressure in a segment Nvidia dominated comfortably for several generations.
 Native rasterization performance at 1440p is excellent.
 FSR 4 further extends its ceiling.
-Ray tracing performance trails the RTX 5060 Ti in demanding scenarios, but the gap is smaller than previous generation comparisons suggested it would be.
+Ray tracing performance trails the RTX 5060 Ti in demanding scenarios.
+But the gap is smaller than previous generation comparisons suggested.

-For gamers who do not prioritize ray tracing and want strong native performance at 1440p, the RX 9070 is a compelling and honest choice.
+Do you want strong native performance at 1440p without prioritizing ray tracing?
+Then the RX 9070 is a compelling, honest choice.

 High-End Tier: $550 to $900